bhagwati-web/homebrew-grpc-client/README.md

 - **Backend**: The backend is built using Spring Boot and Kotlin.
 - **Configuration**: Update the configuration files as needed to match your environment.

-For more detailed information, refer to the individual documentation files in the respective directories.